matsuboyjr/visgostruct/README.md

 ## Overview

-Visualize relations of struct in golang by PlantUML.
+Visualize relations of structs in golang by PlantUML.

 ## Description